Tonidotpy/GPU-Computing-2025-258784/deliverable-2/project/csr-gpu-adaptive/README.md

-# SpMV CSR GPU Non-Zero Implementation
+# SpMV CSR GPU Warp Implementation

 This implementation parallelize the SpMV algorithm by using one thread for each non-zero value of the matrix to calculate the result vector.

-Only the product is parallelized since this approach have concurrencty problems due to the concurrent access to the same memory from multiple threads, so the summation of the partial products is calculated sequentially using the CPU.
+To improve the performance the summation of the partial product is parallelized by using warp reduction primitives offered by modern NVIDIA GPU architectures.

 ## Build From Source